ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 As part of the solution, you can optionally deploy the Veeam® add-on service to satisfy the requirement for backing up your management components.

 These add-on services are deployed together with {{site.data.keyword.cloud}} Endurance storage.
 The services help you back up your workloads and the management components.
-The [Veeam architecture overview](https://www.ibm.com/cloud/architecture/architectures/virtualization_backup_veeam){: external} provides helpful guidance on planning and sizing your deployment.

 Different solution components require different strategies for backup.
 Some components are protected by using image-level backup, and other components are protected by using file-based backup for their configuration and data.